 55 miles of Albany’s 376 miles of water mains were installed in the mid-19th century.
 However, some of the mains may even be older, with some cast iron mains possibly installed in 1813.
-If true, Albany would have the oldest functioning cast iron pipe in the western hemisphere.
+If true, Albany would have some of the oldest functioning cast iron water pipe in the western hemisphere.

 Incidentally, all of the water mains in the City originally were hollowed-out tree trunks, many installed in the 1700s.
 We often uncover these inactive wooden water mains when making repairs to existing water and sewer infrastructure.
 In a few cases, we will retrieve these old wooden water mains for display purposes.